BabisDaoutis/DONHaClassifier/README.md

 ### Application of the model

+This repository includes all the necessary files and a Jupyter notebook as an example of application.
+The pre-trained random forest model for implementing the algorithm described in the referenced paper is the 'DONHa_classifier.sav'.
+We have provided a test file named 'test_sample_galaxies.csv' to verify that your code is functioning correctly.
+To classify the activity of galaxies in your own catalog, simply replace this test file with your catalog.
+Supported formats for your catalog are 'fits' or 'csv'.

 - **Output of classifier**\
 Once the model has been applied to your galaxy catalog, a new column labeled 'classification' will show each galaxy's activity class.
 The classification labels are encoded numerically, with each number representing a distinct activity class.
 Below is a legend explaining the meaning of these numerical codes. \
 **Classification legend** \